IELTS vs TOEFL

 Join a global community of over 200,000 TEFL teachers working throughout the world!
 Enrol me!

-We all know the world of teaching English as a foreign language is full of abbreviations and sometimes it can get downright confusing.
+We all know the world of teaching English as a foreign language is full of abbreviations.
+Sometimes it can get downright confusing.
 IELTS.
 CAE.
 CPE.
 FCE.
 KET.
 PET.
 TOEFL.
 The list goes on.
 If, however, you have been involved in teaching Academic English or preparing students to study in an English-speaking university, you’ll recognise these particular abbreviations as exams.
 Two particular abbreviations come up quite a lot.
 This is IELTS vs TOEFL.

 If you find yourself teaching an exam class, make sure you spend some time beforehand getting to know the particular exam you are teaching.
 These exams are very important for your students and can mean the difference between being accepted to study or not, so it is our responsibility to prepare them as best we can.
 Teaching exam classes are not the same as teaching General English and there are a few considerations to keep in mind, but that doesn’t mean your exam classes need to be boring!

-Here we will look at two of possibly the most popular exams: IELTS and TOEFL.
+Here we will look at two of possibly the most popular exams: IELTS vs TOEFL.
 They are similar in some ways and different in others, but since your students will likely have to make a decision about which one to take, here is a brief summary of both so you can know more about them.

-Similarities between IELTS and TOEFL
+Similarities between IELTS vs TOEFL